 Discharge of treated sewage effluent onto land during the winter months in accordance with the relevant terms and conditions included the licence

-Additional minor changes have been included in this Amended Licence so as to fully integrate the Existing and Amended Licences, as discussed in the Decision associated with the Licence.
+Additional minor changes were included in the Licence so as to fully integrate the Existing and Amended Licences, as discussed in the Decision associated with the issuance of the Amended Licence.

 This Licence is issued subject to conditions contained herein with respect to the taking of Water and the depositing of Waste of any type in any Waters or in any place under any conditions where such Waste or any other Waste that results from the deposits of such Waste may enter any Waters.
 Whenever new Regulations are made or existing Regulations are amended by the Governor in Council under the Act, or other statutes imposing more stringent conditions relating to the quantity, type or manner under which any such Waste may be so deposited, this Licence shall be deemed subject to such requirements.